lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 - **Allies:** non-vampire minions, such as mages, werewolves, or ordinary mortals.
 An ally is brought into play with the recruit ally action.

 A minion cannot perform each action via the same card in play (including from the minion’s own card text) more than once each turn, even if they unlock.
+If there are multiple copies of the same card in play allowing for an action, the same minion can perform this action once for each of those cards during the same turn.

 #### Bleed